climateconnect/climateconnect/README.md

 ### Frontend

 1. `cd frontend`
-2. Run `yarn install` to download all npm packages
+2. `yarn install` to download all npm packages
 3. Add a `.env` file for frontend environment variables.
-You can find which env variables you have to set in `/frontend/next.config.js/`
+You can find variables you need to set in [`/frontend/next.config.js/`](https://github.com/climateconnect/climateconnect/blob/master/frontend/next.config.js)
-4. Run `yarn dev` to start developing
+4. `yarn dev` to start developing

 ## To Deploy

 ### Frontend

 #### Option 1: GitHub Actions